lenbie/Expense-Tracker-Project/documentation/architecture.md

 ### Creating a User

-The user first chooses and enters their desired username and password, and then clicks "Create account and continue to login" if they want to create an account with those credentials.
+The user first chooses and enters their desired username and password, and then clicks *Create account and continue to login* if they want to create an account with those credentials.
 The following sequence diagram describes the process of user creation in application logic.

 ```mermaid